lahramon/zero-order-gpmpc/README.md

 # Zero-Order GP-MPC

-> WORK-IN-PROGRESS: The repository is currently being set up and might not be functional!

 A high-performance implementation of a tailored SQP method for learning-based model predictive control with ellipsoidal uncertainties,
 - using the `acados` Python interface to solve the optimal control problems, and
 - employing `PyTorch` to evaluate learning-based dynamics models (neural networks, Gaussian processes, ...) with support for GPU acceleration,